Mogens Dahl Nielsen

-Mogens Dahl Nielsen (born 12 May 1972) is a former Danish cricketer.
+Mogens Dahl Nielsen (born 12 May 1972) is a Danish former cricketer.
 Nielsen was a right-handed batsman who bowled leg break.
 He was born at Nykøbing Mors, Viborg County.

 Nielsen made his List A debut for Denmark in the 1999 NatWest Trophy against the Kent Cricket Board.
-His international cricket debut for Denmark came in the 2000 ICC Emerging Nations Tournament against Zimbabwe A. During the tournament he played 2 further List A matches against the Netherlands and Scotland.
+His international cricket debut for Denmark came in the 2000 ICC Emerging Nations Tournament against Zimbabwe A. During the tournament, he played two further List A matches against the Netherlands and Scotland.
 Nielsen's final List A match for Denmark came in the 2000 NatWest Trophy against the Durham Cricket Board.
 In his 5 List A matches for Denmark, he scored 58 runs at a batting average of 19.33, with a high score of 49*.
-With the ball he took 2 wickets at a bowling average of 42.00, with best figures of 1/16.
+With the ball, he took 2 wickets at a bowling average of 42.00, with best figures of 1/16.